Updated February 24, 2019

 Shower wall panel installation trick #4 – Custom sized showers aren’t a problem with the right panels and trims

 Standard sized shower kits aren’t going to work in custom showers (it doesn’t take a genius to figure that out).
-The simplest way to complete a custom shower is get panels cut to size (so you eliminate the need to cut or piece them together yourself).
+One way to complete a custom shower is get panels cut to size (so you eliminate the need to cut or piece them together yourself).
 Using products like solid surface shower panels each wall can be made to your size specifications up to 100” x 100” inches (although a panel this big isn’t too practical to get into the door – ha! ha!).
+The drawback to this product is these panels are very heavy (a 60″ x 96″ x 3/8″ thick back wall panel can weigh 130 lbs.).
+If you want to keep weight down the laminate panels are 2′ x 8′ x 3/8″ and only weigh 26 lbs. per panels and can be cut to fit (see these lighter – yet sturdy – panels below).

 If you don’t want to use custom sized panels, another option is buying standard panels and joining them together with flat seam trim.
 If you do seam the panels together make each panel on the left and right sides of the trim the same size (I admit I’m a bit of a “symmetry guy” so the different sizes would be like a lopsided picture on a wall to me!).